 “All my life I had my legs crossed and my foot on the dash… My husband always told me, ‘You’re going to get in a wreck someday, and you’re going to break your legs.'”

 Tatum always told her husband that she would be able to react in time before the airbag would deploy.
 On Aug.
 2, 2015, she learned her lesson the hard way.
 While going on a short four-mile drive to her parents’ house, a car pulled out in front of their car, and then T-boned it.
 (Here’s what you need to do within 10 minutes of having a car accident.)

 While the other passengers escaped with just scrapes and bruises, Tatum’s femur, ankle, arm, and nose were broken on impact.

-She was unable to walk for a month and is still going recovering from the injuries two years later.
+She was unable to walk for a month and is still going recovering from the injuries years later.
 Now, she wants everyone to take her misfortune as a warning: Do not put your foot on the dashboard.
-(This is the number-one mistake parents make with car seats in winter.)
+(Check out the biggest car seat mistakes parents make each winter.)

 “I keep telling everybody, you don’t want this life,” she said.
 “You don’t want the pain and agony every day.”

 Next, find out why you should always open your car door with your right hand.